teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 * [How to Fund a Startup](http://paulgraham.com/startupfunding.html). [*Paul Graham*](https://twitter.com/paulg), 2005.
 As usual, Paul Graham's essays are a good jumping off point.

 * [Fundraising Survival Guide](http://www.paulgraham.com/fundraising.html). [*Paul Graham*](https://twitter.com/paulg),  2008.
 Lots of practical advice here, especially for early stage startups.
 For example, fit meetings with investors into the spare moments in your development schedule, rather than doing development in the spare moments between meetings with investors.
 And be ready to downshift into consulting if appropriate.

 * [Hackers Guide to Investors](http://paulgraham.com/guidetoinvestors.html). [*Paul Graham*](https://twitter.com/paulg),  2007.

 * [Fundraising Mistakes Founders Make](http://blog.samaltman.com/fundraising-mistakes-founder-make).
 Sam Altman, 2014.
 Get intros to investors, talk to them, *in parallel, not in series*.
 Explain the company’s mission, product, current traction, future vision, the market, the competition, your long-term competitive advantage, how you make money, and the team.
 Get investors to compete with each other to offer the best terms.

-* [The Equity Equation](http://paulgraham.com/equity.html). [*Paul Graham*](https://twitter.com/paulg),  2007.
-When trading stock in your company for anything (money, an employee, etc.) the test for whether to do it is always the same.
-You should give up n% of your company if what you trade it for improves your average outcome enough that the (100 - n)% you have left is worth more than the whole company was before.

 * [Horses, rabbits and poker: How to raise money from venture capitalists](https://medium.com/@twang/horses-rabbits-and-poker-b00d1bd56210). [*Ted Wan*g](https://twitter.com/twang), 2014.
 Some negotiation tactics to get a better term sheet from VCs.
 For example, “I’d love to meet you in n weeks, but I have a second partner meeting at another firm next week, so I’m concerned that things might have progressed by that time.”

 - - -